Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Trust-Region Concepts and Surrogates

-We actually only compute the tangential step if there is enough movement possible after performing the normal step, i.e., the normal step must not be too large.
-We call such a step \emph{compatible}, and it is defined with respect to the preliminary radius $\DeltaPrek$ : \begin{definition} The minimizer $\vnk$ of~\eqref{eqn:itr_normal} is called compatible if
+where $\linFeasApproxk$ is the approximate linearized feasible set according to~\eqref{eqn:orgiastThripses} and $\vxNk = \vxk + \vnk$.\\ We actually only compute the descent direction if there is enough movement possible after performing the normal step, i.e., the normal step must not be too large.
+We call such a step \emph{compatible}, and it is defined with respect to the preliminary radius $\DeltaPrek$ : \begin{mydefinition} Let $\CCDelta \in (0,1], \CCmu > 0$ and $\mu\in (0,1)$ be constants.
+The minimizer $\vnk$ of~\eqref{eqn:itr_normal} is called compatible if